Estimate Time6 min

 Although investing and compounding may help you grow your money, please remember that investing involves risk.
 You could lose money, investment returns are likely to fluctuate, and investing on a regular basis does not ensure you’ll make more money.
 These examples are hypothetical and don’t reflect the performance of any specific investment.
 Illustrations assume no withdrawals and continuous saving over the entire period shown.

-This hypothetical example of an early saver assumes the following: (1) A $500 contribution is made on January 1 every year from age 13 to 20; a $1,000 contribution is made on January 1 every year from age 20 to 25; a $3,000 contribution is made on January 1 every year from 25 to 67.
-It does not take into account pending Secure Act 2.0 indexing of catch-up contributions.
+This hypothetical example of an early saver assumes the following: (1) A $500 contribution is made on January 1 every year from age 13 to 67.
+It does not take into account SECURE Act 2.0 indexing of catch-up contributions, which will be implemented on January 1, 2025.
 (2) An annual rate of return of 7%, and (3) the ending values do not reflect taxes, fees, or inflation.
 If they did, amounts would be lower.
 Illustrations with a 7% rate of return also come with risk of loss.

 1. Fidelity YouthTM app